 Plantation Shutters vs Curtains — Which Is Better for Your Suffolk Home?

-• 5 min read
+- 7 min read

 Curtains are the default window treatment for most homes.
 They come in every price point, every colour and every fabric.
 Most people have grown up with them.
 The idea of removing them entirely and replacing them with shutters feels like a significant departure.

 But the comparison between plantation shutters and curtains is worth making carefully — because on most of the measures that matter over time, shutters win by a significant margin.
 This guide from Miavalentina Interiors sets out the honest comparison for Suffolk homeowners considering the switch.
+Read our dedicated guide on shutters and curtains together in Suffolk — including when the combination works better than either option alone.

 What is the cost difference between shutters and curtains?